mrbalraj007/Learning_GitHub_Action/01.Github_Action_DevOps-Project/Terraform_Code_Infra_setup/AboutThis Project.md

 kubectl config get-contexts
 ```
 ---
+## <span style="color: yellow;"> **Verify Repo and GitHub Actions**
+   - GitHub repository created and initialize it because we are using terraform.
+   - Verify a `.github/workflows` directory and created a two YAML file for the pipeline.

 ## <span style="color: yellow;"> Setup SonarQube </span>
 - Go to SonarQube EC2 and run the following command
 - Access SonarQube via ```http://<your-server-ip>:9000```.